ErazerBrecht/ErazerCQRS/README.md

 # ErazerCQRS
-My learning steps into the world of CQRS and EventSourcing
+My learning steps into the world of CQRS and EventSourcing in .NET Core (C#)

 ## Features